vimwtf/trmnl-ridewithgps/README.md

 # TRMNL Ride With GPS Plugin

-Displays distance statistics for public bike rides from [Ride With GPS](https://ridewithgps.com/).
+Displays statistics for public bike rides from [Ride With GPS](https://ridewithgps.com/).

 ![A statistics display shows cycling mileage for an individual named John](screenshot.png)